GET IN TOUCH

 How the Kansas Tax Lien Process Works

 The process for tax liens in Kansas follows a series of legal steps designed to collect delinquent taxes owed to the state.
-Once a taxpayer fails to pay the amount due after receiving proper notice, the Kansas Department of Revenue (KDOR) begins formal collection procedures.
+Once a taxpayer fails to pay the amount due after receiving proper notice, KDOR begins formal collection procedures.
 These steps ensure the state can protect its financial interests while allowing taxpayers to resolve their obligations.

 1. Assessment and Notice of Tax Debt